cherry4477/datafoundry_servicebroker_ocdp/README.md

 ## Getting Started

-You need to install and run MongoDB somewhere and configure connectivity in [application.yml](src/main/resources/application.yml).
+You need to install and run OCDP cluster somewhere and configure connectivity in [application.yml](src/main/resources/application.yml).

 Build it: